artcom/ConsoleXT/README.md

 # Summary

 This repository implements a custom Unity logging library that provides some extra features that proved to be useful at times.
-Different versions of it are used in existing Unity projects, such as Upperdeck, Birds, Fraport and VW DLPC.
 For a more in-depth description on how to use custom logging API and editor windows, take a look at the **[User Manual](Docs/UserManual.md)**.

 # Features